semaanc/23f-project-boilerplate/README.md

 ## Project Overview
 The project outlines the data structures and interactions for the Notetastic app.
 It contains the following major entities:
 1. Professors:
-   Professors have the ability to create or delete Classes and class folders.
+   Professors have the ability to create or delete Classes and associated class folders.
    They can access folders of Notes or the office hours associated with their class.
    They can add or remove students or TAs in their class.
    They can also comment on, edit, pin, and delete notes.
+   They can also add comments to existing comments.
+   They can review reported notes and resolve them, delete them, or report to department.
 3. TAs:
    TAs can view the Classes that they are assigned to.
    They can add to/remove from their office hours for a Class.
    They can access folders of Notes associated with the classes they TA in.
-   The can comment on, pin, or report Notes.
+   They can comment on, pin, or report Notes.
 5. Students:
    Students can view the Classes that they are in.
    They can access folders of Notes associated with the Classes they are in.
    They can create or comment on a Note.
    They can organize their Notes into folders
 7. Classes:
    Classes are created by a Professor.
    They may have Students, TAs, and Note folders associated with them.
 9. Notes:
    Notes can be created by a Student.
    Notes can be viewed and commented on by a Student, TA, or Professor.
    Notes can be reported by a TA and reported or pinned by a TA or Professor.
+10. Office Hours:
+   Office hours can be created or deleted by a TA.